akhand3108/rest-api-golang/README.md

 #  REST API with JWT Authentication and Todo Management

 This is a simple RESTful API implemented in Golang that provides authentication functionality along with CRUD operations for managing todos.
-It uses PostgreSQL as the database and JWT (JSON Web Tokens) for authentication.
+It uses SQLlite as the database and JWT (JSON Web Tokens) for authentication.

 ## Features